Infrared: Heating

 Infrared radiation can be used as a deliberate heating source.
 For example, it is used in infrared saunas to heat the occupants.
 It may also be used in other heating applications, such as to remove ice from the wings of aircraft (de-icing).
-Infrared radiation is used in cooking, known as broiling or grilling.
-One energy advantage is that the IR energy heats only opaque objects, such as food, rather than the air around them.

 Infrared heating is also becoming more popular in industrial manufacturing processes, e.g. curing of coatings, forming of plastics, annealing, plastic welding, and print drying.
 In these applications, infrared heaters replace convection ovens and contact heating.

 Cooling

 A variety of technologies or proposed technologies take advantage of infrared emissions to cool buildings or other systems.
 The LWIR (8–15 μm) region is especially useful since some radiation at these wavelengths can escape into space through the atmosphere's infrared window.
 This is how passive daytime radiative cooling (PDRC) surfaces are able to achieve sub-ambient cooling temperatures under direct solar intensity, enhancing terrestrial heat flow to outer space with zero energy consumption or pollution.
-PDRC surfaces minimize shortwave solar reflectance to lessen heat gain while maintaining strong longwave infrared (LWIR) thermal radiation heat transfer.
+PDRC surfaces maximize shortwave solar reflectance to lessen heat gain while maintaining strong longwave infrared (LWIR) thermal radiation heat transfer.
 When imagined on a worldwide scale, this cooling method has been proposed as a way to slow and even reverse global warming, with some estimates proposing a global surface area coverage of 1-2% to balance global heat fluxes.